Oxbridge vs the Ivy League: how do you decide which globally-renowned institution is the best for you?

 In the US, this includes SATs testing mathematical and literacy skills, two subject-specific SATs or an ACT essay writing exam.

-At Oxbridge, as well as a personal statement and, depending on the course, examples of written work, a short subject-specific entrance exam is required followed by three interviews in December.
+At Oxbridge, as well as a Personal Statement and, depending on the course, examples of written work, a short subject-specific entrance exam such as the BMAT (for Medicine) or the LNAT (for Law) is required followed by three interviews in December.

 With both groups, high A Level and GCSE results are also a must, as well as extracurriculars, although this is less important for Oxbridge.